Skip to content

 • Deliverable: Your GitHub repository exists and has been shared.
 It follows all rules and directives defined under project organization.

 • Deliverable: The Github workflow is configured correctly and runs without error.
-It includes the build of the “ptr-test” program that you have developed.
-The “ptr-test” program includes the tests described in the unique_ptr and raw pointers exercises.
+It includes the build of the “ptr_test” program that you have developed.
+The “ptr_test” program includes the tests described in the unique_ptr and raw pointers exercises.

 • Deliverable: pre-commit has been configured properly and all pre-commit hooks run successfully.
 All configuration files have been added to your Github repository.